 Below:Seed heads of late September and seeds, which are obconic (narrow inverted pyramid) with ridges and with bristly pappus attached for wind dispersion.

 Notes: This variety is not native to Minnesota.
 As the common name implies it is native to the New England States and south as far as Pennsylvania and New Jersey.
-However, in 1908, '10, '13, '14, '17 and '18 Eloise Butler recorded planting this species, obtained from her foraging area at what is now the Minnehaha Park area of Minneapolis; in 1919 plants from Columbia Heights; in 1918 and '20 many plants from Fort Snelling.
+However, in 1908, '10, '13, '14, '17, '18 and almost every year thereafter until 1929, Eloise Butler recorded planting this species, obtained locally from her foraging area at what is now the Minnehaha Park area of Minneapolis; in 1919 plants from Columbia Heights; in 1918 and '20 many plants from Fort Snelling, and so on through the years.
 She noted it was L. scariosa, but as there are no DNR or U of M Herbarium records of this plant being collected in MN she may have misidentified it.
 The closest one of the varieties comes to Minnesota is var. nieuwlandii in eastern Wisconsin.
 So that remains a mystery.
 What she may have actually collected was Liatris ligulistylis which is native to our area and similar looking.
 However, on April 30, 1912, she recorded planting specimens obtained from Horsford's Nursery, Charlotte VT.
-Later, Martha Crone notes planting its seeds in 1944 and plants in 1938, '45, '46, '48, '51, '52, '55, '56, and white flowered ones in 1957, but in between those years it does not appear on her Garden Census of 1951, but is present on the 2009 Census.
+Later, Martha Crone notes planting its seeds in 1944 and plants in 1938, '45, '46, '48, '51, '52, '55, '56, and white flowered ones in 1957, but in between those years it does not appear on her Garden Census of 1951.
+She also may have planted L. ligulistylis.

 In Minnesota five species of Liatris are considered native and several others have been reported but have never been collected.
 The native five are L. aspera, Rough Blazing Star; L. cylindracea, Ontario Blazing Star; L. ligulistylis, Large-headed (or Rocky Mountain) Blazing Star; L. punctata, Dotted Blazing Star; L. pycnostachya, Prairie Blazing Star.